jbisits/jbisits.github.io/_pages/research.md

 ## Software

-I use [Julia](https://julialang.org/) as it is excellent for scientific computing.
+I use the [Julia](https://julialang.org/) programming language as it is excellent for scientific computing, open source and has a great community.
 I am currently involved in the development of [PassiveTracerFlows.jl](https://fourierflows.github.io/PassiveTracerFlowsDocumentation/stable/).